 In the age after constant shushing and nursing but before the ever-entertaining Skymall catalog and immersive iPads, there is the fidgety toddler.
+If you thought snakes on a plane was frightening, you haven’t seen toddler on an airplane.
 I recently brought one of these opinionated people on four flights to test out my chops on entertaining such a person.
 Let’s just say that it was nice to be able to trade seats with my husband every few hours.
+The ipads don’t quite seem to keep their attention like they do with my 5 year old, so I quickly learned that I needed an arsenal of toddler airplane activities.

 I think that it’s good to just have a lot of tricks up your sleeves to keep things fresh and interesting.
 You can even giftwrap the items if you have time the night before (but who has that kind of time?).
 Pick some of these and bring whatever you can conveniently carry.
-I used my packing cube to fit all this stuff in with one diaper and some wipes but you could also contain it in a ziplock.
+I used my packing cube (which every person needs in their life, we have 20 in our house) to fit all this stuff in with one diaper and some wipes but you could also contain it in a ziplock.
+So here we go 10 ways to entertain a toddler on an airplane.

 - Action figures or figurines.
 We seem to have a bunch of mini figures of all varieties.
 I pulled out Minnie Mouse, Elmo, a bobcat — whatever was novel and not chokable — and put in my bag of tricks.
 The play style was similar to the small cars but with more voices.
 I do a wicked good Elmo if you must know.